uamakernyc/grading-policy/grading-policy/how-courses-are-graded.md

 Each course has a collection of standards which represent the required knowledge, content, and skills, which a student must master in order to pass the course and earn credit.
 Students are provided with a minimum of three opportunities to demonstrate their competancy for each of the standards within the course as part of formal AtBat assessments.
 To pass a course and recieve credit, a student must demonstrate an acceptable level of mastery for a minimum of 65% of the course standards, as described in the implementation section of this grading policy.

+## Standards in a Course

+Courses are made up of content standards, design thinking standards, and success strategy standards.

 ## Regents Exams